KhalidAlnujaidi/Saudi-ChatGPT-Hackathon/README.md

 As a starting point and proof of concept, the [avatars presented in the project pitch](https://youtu.be/RSBSzHvDC1w) is a product of movio.la studio, which is provided through an API as well as traditional mean.
 However, <b>the goal of the project is to have a fixed set of in-house developed avatars.</b> This approach will increase the quality of animation, while also reducing costs and improving computational efficiency and latency of responses.

+As for the hallucinations of ChatGPT, these models are easily fine-tuned depending on the use case.

 To deliver this project, a small team of developers, proper resources, and a few months is what it is going to take.